 “You gotta give people what they expect, and then a little more.”― Rob Jeppsen, host of The Sales Leadership Podcast

 It’s more about being proactive rather than reactive, anticipating questions and addressing them, alleviating concerns, and, most importantly, genuinely caring.

 As Jill Rowley, social selling evangelist, noticed once, “If you don’t have a burning desire to help people, get out of sales.”

 This can be extrapolated to broader advice: “If you don’t have a burning desire to help people, get out of business.”

-26. Learn their communication style
+5. Learn your clients’ preferred communication style

 We are all different.
 Some of your clients might prefer a quick call, while others will opt for an email conversation instead.
 Find a communication channel that works best for your clients and use it.
 If they are not fans of newsletters, maybe they’ll be more interested in following your content on LinkedIn.